About Bob Feldman

 What really distinguished F-G-G was the hard-edged kinetic energy of their productions, whose bruising headlong thrust was propelled by the drummer (usually New York session pro, Herb Lavelle) surrounded by a welter of percussion effects.
 Their work in the studio was also characterized by a keen sense of spatial awareness with lots of air and ambiance playing their part.
 Yet, for all this, they were just as easily capable of switching to the opposite extreme, penning tender soul ballads of blissful sophistication such as ‘The Drifter’ and ‘Giving Up On Love’.

 Before F-G-G there was just F-G: Feldman and Goldstein.
 And before that, there was just F: Bob Feldman, the first of the trio to make inroads into the music business as a 17-year-old in 1957.

 Born in Brooklyn in 1940, Feldman grew up in an orthodox Jewish home and originally studied to be a cantor.
 The Feldmans lived across the street from Neil Diamond’s folks, just around the corner from the Sedakas, whose son, Neil, was a promising classical pianist, and a couple of blocks away from members of the Tokens, all Lincoln High School graduates and friends.
 Feldman began writing poetry to compensate for a speech impediment and at the age of 11 won a talent contest sponsored by the New York Daily Mirror and had several of his efforts published in the paper.

-By the mid-50s, doo-wop was all the rage and Feldman soon fell in with various groups practising harmonies on the Brooklyn backstreets.
-Seeking an escape from conventional academia – no dreams of becoming a lawyer or a doctor for him – he teamed up with his neighbourhood buddy, Jerry Goldstein, and wrote some songs that brought the pair to the attention of Jack Lewis, an A&R man at United Artists Records, a recent subsidiary of the movie company.
-Lewis allowed the enthusiastic 18 year-old to sit in on sessions at weekends and mentored him on various aspects of the music business.
+By the mid-50s, doo-wop was all the rage and Feldman soon fell in with various groups practicing harmonies on the Brooklyn backstreets.
+Seeking an escape from conventional academia – no dreams of becoming a lawyer or a doctor for him – he teamed up with his neighborhood buddy, Jerry Goldstein, and wrote some songs that brought the pair to the attention of Jack Lewis, an A&R man at United Artists Records, a recent subsidiary of the movie company.
+Lewis allowed the enthusiastic 18-year-old to sit in on sessions at weekends and mentored him on various aspects of the music business.